-Often referred to as the 'rice bowl of Asia' due to its plethora of emerald rice paddy fields, the Mekong River Delta is surrounded by fertile lands that showcase nature’s riches.
-On Vietnam’s mighty Mekong, sleepy floating communities live surrounded by an abundance of tropical fruits, buffalo wallowing in paddy fields, and mangroves rich with birdlife.
+Often referred to as the “rice bowl of Asia” for its emerald-green rice paddy fields, the Mekong River Delta is surrounded by fertile land.
+On Vietnam’s mighty Mekong, sleepy floating communities live alongside an abundance of tropical fruits, buffalo wallowing in paddy fields, and mangroves rich with birdlife.

 The Mekong River Delta ranks among the most popular day trips or overnight excursions from Ho Chi Minh City.
 It’s pleasant to forget the commotion of the big city as you float along the serene mud-brown waters, and there is much to learn here about Vietnam’s past and present.
 Travelers can combine a ride through Saigon’s canals with a sunset Mekong River cruise, or take a private tour of the unspoiled countryside in southern Vietnam.

 If you have more time to spare, set out on a multi-day tour of the Mekong River Delta’s rural settlements, to get a taste of local life.
 Many longer tours also cruise through Thailand, Laos, and Cambodia.

 - A tour of the Mekong River Delta is a must for adventure travelers and those interested in the local culture of Vietnam.

 - Don’t forget to bring a hat, sunscreen, and plenty of water, as much of the Mekong Delta is unshaded.

 - Day trips to the Mekong Delta typically last upward of eight hours, while multi-day tours are usually two to three days.